Nicole Grimes, Musicologist

 About

-Nicole Grimes is an Irish musicologist based in Southern California, where she is Associate Professor of Music at the University of California, Irvine.
+Nicole Grimes is Associate Professor of Music at Trinity College Dublin, the University of Dublin.
 Her research is focused at the intersection between music, literature, and philosophy, with much of her writing concentrating on German music criticism, music analysis and music aesthetics from the late-eighteenth century to the present day.
 She is passionate about uncovering the music of women composers who have been lost to history, an enterprise that is central both to her teaching and her research.
+She is currently working on a multi-year project called “The Expansive Canvas: Large-Scale Form in the Music of Women Composers.”

-She is currently at work on large-scale projects concerning the music of Emilie Mayer (1812–1883) and Clara Schumann (1819–1896).
-Her most recent book, Rethinking Brahms co-edited with Reuben Phillips, was published by Oxford University Press in September 2022.
-Her monograph, Brahms’s Elegies: The Poetics of Loss in Nineteenth-Century German Culture (Cambridge University Press) explores the reciprocal relationship between Brahms’s music—as it relates to loss—and the German intellectual tradition.
-This book was awarded an Honorable Mention in the 2022 Danijela Kulezic-Wilson Book Prize of the Society for Musicology in Ireland, and it was one of nine Notable Music Books of 2019 by Alex Ross of the New Yorker.
+Grimes’s books include Rethinking Brahms co-edited with Reuben Phillips (Oxford University Press, 2022), and Brahms’s Elegies: The Poetics of Loss in Nineteenth-Century German Culture (Cambridge University Press, 2019), which explores the reciprocal relationship between Brahms’s music—as it relates to loss—and the German intellectual tradition.
+This book was awarded an Honorable Mention in the 2022 Danijela Kulezic-Wilson Book Prize of the Society for Musicology in Ireland, and was one of nine Notable Music Books of 2019 by Alex Ross of the New Yorker.
 Her other books include Rethinking Hanslick: Music, Formalism and Expression (co-edited with Siobhán Donovan and Wolfgang Marx, 2013), and Mendelssohn Perspectives (co-edited with Angela R. Mace, 2012).

-She has published articles and book chapters on Beethoven, Brahms, Clara Schumann, Robert Schumann, Schoenberg, Mendelssohn, Liszt, Wolfgang Rihm, Donnacha Dennehy, and on topics in music aesthetics in various peer-review journals and books.
-She has recently co-edited a special issue of Nineteenth Century Music Review called Clara Schumann: Changing Identities and Legacies with Joe Davies.
-Her Keynote Lecture for the Postgraduate Conference of the Society for Musicology in Ireland (2021), “‘An die Hoffnung’: A Musical Footnote to Ali Smith’s Spring,” is published in Musicological Austriaca.
+Grimes has published articles and book chapters on Beethoven, Brahms, Clara Schumann, Robert Schumann, Schoenberg, Mendelssohn, Liszt, Wolfgang Rihm, Donnacha Dennehy, and on topics in music aesthetics in various peer-review journals and books.
+She is co-editor, with Joe Davies, of a special issue of Nineteenth Century Music Review called Clara Schumann: Changing Identities and Legacies.

 Nicole Grimes is the Series Editor of the New Cambridge Music Handbooks.
-Together with J. P. E. Harper-Scott, Grimes successfully relaunched that series late in 2020, with the first titles in the new series scheduled to appear in 2023.
-Grimes has served on Board of Directors of the American Brahms Society since 2016.
-From 2020–2023 she served as a Trustee of the Society for Music Analysis in the UK, having been a member of the Editorial Board of their journal Music Analysis since 2015.
-She is a member of the Team of Advisor of the Women in Global Music (WIGM Network), and she serves on the Advisory Board for Irish Musical Studies, and the Institute of Austrian and German Music Research.
-Before taking up her post at UCI, she held faculty positions at Royal Holloway, University of London, University College Dublin, and Keele University.
+She served on Board of Directors of the American Brahms Society from 2016–2024.
+From 2020–2023 she served as a Trustee of the Society for Music Analysis in the UK, and has been a member of the Editorial Board of their journal Music Analysis since 2015.
+She is a member of the Team of Advisors of the Women in Global Music (WIGM Network), and she serves on the Advisory Board for Irish Musical Studies, and the Institute of Austrian and German Music Research.
+In 2023, she became a member of the Editorial Board of the Journal of the Society for Musicology in Ireland, and she was elected to the Council of the Society for Musicology in Ireland in 2024.
+Before taking up her post at Trinity College Dublin on 1 August 2024, she held faculty positions at the University of California—Irvine, Royal Holloway—University of London, Keele University, and University College Dublin.

 Grimes studied historical musicology at Trinity College Dublin, Ludwig Maximilians University, Munich, and Humboldt University, Berlin.